The Wellington International Leadership handbook is a great place to start. It has everything you need and want to know about the programme.

 If you’re signed up for WILP, this page will tell you all you need to know about how participation in the different components works.

-When starting the WILP programme, participants are invited to an orientation session.
+The Wellington International Leadership Programme team host an orientation session for newly registered participants at the beginning of the trimester.
 This covers information about participating in seminars, speaker events, and experiential activities, and answer any questions you have about completing the programme.

 Most information about WILP events is advertised on CareerHub.
-When you sign up for WILP make sure you have registered CareerHub.
+When you sign up for WILP, make sure you have registered on CareerHub.

 There will be a maximum of 30 places available in each seminar.
 This is to ensure that there is sufficient opportunity for you to interact and contribute to the discussion.